How to File a Connecticut LLC or Corporation Amendment

 The statement of correction needs to be filed with the Secretary of State.

-We can help your Connecticut LLC stay compliant
+We can help your Connecticut business stay compliant

-When it comes time to make changes to your Connecticut LLC, it’s important to follow the correct procedures by documenting the changes with a Certificate of Amendment.
+When it comes time to make changes to your Connecticut LLC or corporation, it’s important to follow the correct procedures by documenting the changes with a Certificate of Amendment.
 Falling out of compliance with state law can be detrimental to your business.
 That’s where we come in.
 If you need support filing an amendment, we’re right here to help with our amendment filing service.

 When you choose our Worry-Free Compliance service, we provide more comprehensive support by monitoring your status with the state, alerting you if you’re not in good standing, and helping you with an action plan to get you back on track.
 We’ll send you reminders about upcoming deadlines and file two yearly amendments if needed.
 Let us know how we can help.